mykhani/BeagleboneGreen-RoadTest/README.md

 [ 2671.767913] remoteproc remoteproc1: Booting fw image toggle_led, size 31812
 [ 2671.767956] remoteproc remoteproc1: remote processor 4a334000.pru is now up
 ```
-Unfortunately I didn't have access to oscilloscope to actually see the toggle signal generated by PRU bu I got no erros which means it's all good.
+Unfortunately I didn't have access to oscilloscope to actually see the toggle signal generated by PRU but since I did not get any error messages, I assumed it's all good.

-Still, I decided to build PRU UART example and see if I can get some data on UART1 from PRU.
-I built the project *PRU_Hardware_UART" from *pru-software-support-package* examples.
-The example source runs in loopback mode where the UART signals are not exposed on the pins and TX data is routed internally to RX.
-Therefore, the default example project doesn't allow to observe the UART signals.
-Therefore I build the example project after disabling the UART loopback mode.
+Still to make sure, I decided to build PRU UART example and see if I can get some data on UART1 from PRU.
+I built the project *PRU_Hardware_UART* from *pru-software-support-package* examples.
+The example source runs in the loopback mode where the UART signals are not exposed on the pins and TX data is routed internally to RX.
+Therefore, it is not possible to observe the UART signals in the default example project, without disabling the loopback UART mode.
+Therefore, I modified the example project to disable loopback mode and rebuilt it.

 ![PRU UART](images/pru_uart.jpg)